waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Mechanics & Key Discoveries

 - **Victory Road 1F - Western Platform:** Pushing the two boulders in this area clears a path to the steps at (6, 14), which allows access to the ladder at (2, 2).
+This path has been confirmed as a dead end for overall progression.
 - **Victory Road 2F - Western Trap:** This puzzle requires a two-step "prime and trigger" mechanic.
 Pushing the boulder onto the switch at (2, 17) primes the trap.
 Leaving the floor and re-entering triggers the event, opening the barrier at (8, 9) and (8, 10).
 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below, affecting a puzzle there.

 # IV.
-Hypotheses
+Current Objectives & Hypotheses

 ## Victory Road 1F Puzzle
 - **Hypothesis:** Solving the boulder puzzles on the western and eastern platforms will open the central barrier at (10, 13), granting access to the rest of the floor.
-- **Status:** The western platform puzzle has been solved, but the path to the ladder at (2, 2) appears to be blocked or requires an unknown mechanic.
-The `gem_pathfinder` tool has repeatedly failed to find a path, and manual attempts have been unsuccessful.
-This path is now considered a dead end.
-- **New Test Plan:** Abandon the western platform.
-The new priority is to clear the path to the eastern platform by pushing the boulder at (6, 17) and then solving the eastern boulder puzzle.
-The hypothesis that both puzzles must be solved to open the central barrier at (10, 13) remains the primary focus.
+- **Current Objective:** The western platform puzzle is confirmed to not be the primary path forward.
+The new priority is to solve the eastern boulder puzzle, which starts with the boulder at (15, 3) and the switch at (18, 14).

+# V. Future Development Ideas
+- **Path Validation Agent:** Create an agent that takes a proposed path (list of coordinates) and the movement rules from this notepad as input, and returns whether the path is valid.
+This would prevent wasting turns on flawed manual paths.